 What is needed to create the best iPad Pro back cover is a material that offers flexibility like silicone, without the sticky or tacky surface (no dirt build-up).
 You'll also need it to be designed in such a way as to not be stressed when attached to your iPad.
 The cover should enhance your experience, not detract from it.

 The cover should be durable and tough, able to absorb small impacts and last more than a few weeks.
 The best back covers for iPads will be Smart Keyboard compatible.
 The cover should complete the process that the Smart Keyboard started, seamlessly integrating with it to create a united whole.

 This is the design brief we set out to meet when we designed our iPad Pro back cover.
-It will never crack, its tough, durable, impact absorbent and nice to hold in your hand.
-It has a softness to the touch but is never sticky so it won't attract the dirt like silicone.
+It will never crack, it is tough, durable, impact-absorbent and nice to hold in your hand.
+It has a softness to the touch but is never sticky so it won't attract dirt like silicone.

-It's probably the easiest and best $20 you can spend to insure your iPad Pro stays in "as new" condition.
+It's probably the easiest and best $20 you can spend to ensure your iPad Pro stays in "as new" condition.

 Is there a back cover for my 2022 M2 12.9 iPad Pro?

 Yes, there is a protective back cover available for your 6th generation 2022 M2 12.9 iPad Pro.
 The 2022 Gen 6, 12.9-inch iPad Pro features the same overall dimensions as the 5th generation model so any cover that worked with the Gen 5 model will be compatible with the 2022, 6th generation tablet.

 Is there a back cover for my 2021 M1 12.9 iPad Pro?

 Yes, there is a protective back cover available for your 2021 M1 12.9 iPad Pro.
 The 2021 M1 chip-equipped 12.9-inch iPad Pro features the same overall dimensions as the 4th generation model so any cover or case that worked with the Gen 4 model will be compatible with the new 2021 tablet.